 Abstract

-Worldwide declines of amphibian populations and loss of amphibian biodiversity have prompted investigations into the ecological functions of amphibian species and the consequences of their extinctions.
-In the Sierra Nevada of California, mountain yellow-legged frogs are nearly extinct, yet their interactions with other species remain largely unquantified.
-We performed two experiments, both of which quantified top-down control of algae by tadpole grazing and quantified competition between tadpoles and mayflies.
-In field enclosures in two remote high elevation lakes, we manipulated the densities of tadpoles and mayfly nymphs in a response surface design.
-Increasing mayfly abundance reduced algal abundance, but there was no effect of tadpole abundance on algal abundance, after controlling for within-lake variation in algal abundance.
-In this experiment, there was no indication that either inter- or intraspecific competition negatively affected tadpoles, to the contrary, increasing tadpole abundance may have facilitated individual tadpole growth.
-Mayflies experienced negative effects of both interspecific and intraspecific competition, as they declined in individual size as densities of both consumers increased.
-To test the effects of consumers on algal abundance independent of within-lake variability, we performed a separate mesocosm experiment manipulating the presence and absence of high densities of tadpoles and mayflies.
-In this experiment, tadpole presence reduced algal abundance by about 50%, but did not reduce algal growth rate.
+Worldwide declines in amphibian populations and diversity have prompted investigations into the ecological roles of amphibian species and the consequences of their extinctions.
+In the Sierra Nevada of California, mountain yellow-legged frogs are nearly extinct, yet their impacts on, and responses to, other species remain largely unquantified.
+We performed two experiments to examine yellow-legged frog tadpole impacts on algal communities and the outcomes of competitive interactions between tadpoles and mayflies.
+Field experiments in two high mountain lakes showed that algal abundance declined with increasing mayfly, but not tadpole, density.
+Interspecific competition with mayflies and intraspecific competition had no effects on tadpole performance, but increasing tadpole abundance may have facilitated individual tadpole growth.
+Interspecific competition with tadpoles and intraspecific competition caused declines in individual mayfly size.
+I also performed a separate mesocosm experiment with no or high densities of tadpoles and mayflies.
+In this experiment, the presence of tadpoles reduced algal abundance by about 50%, but did not reduce algal growth rates.
 Mayflies also reduced algal abundance, but only in the presence of tadpoles.
-Overall, our studies indicate that the removal of mountain yellow-legged frog tadpoles can allow benthic producers to reach higher abundance and may both harm and help other grazers; however the magnitudes of top-down and directions of within-trophic level interactions varied within and between our two experiments.
-The effects of frog and tadpole declines or extinctions appear to be context-dependent and may be difficult to detect.
+Overall, my studies indicate that23 the removal of mountain yellow-legged frog tadpoles allow benthic primary producers to reach higher abundance and may both harm and help other grazers.
+The effects of tadpole and mayfly grazers on their algal food resources and each other, however, were variable and appeared to depend on the environmental context.

-Keywords: Ameletus spp., amphibian declines, Callibaetis ferrugineus, interspecific competition, Rana muscosa, Rana sierrae, response surface design, Sierra Nevada, top-down control
+Keywords: Ameletus spp., amphibian declines, Callibaetis ferrugineus, interspecific competition, Rana sierrae, response surface design, Sierra Nevada lakes, grazing

 Introduction

-Despite a quarter-century of awareness of worldwide amphibian population declines and extinctions (Stuart et al. 2004, Wake and Vredenburg 2008), the ecological consequences of most of these declines remain unquantified (but see Whiles et al. 2006, Connelly et al. 2008, Whiles et al. 2009, Colón-Gaud et al. 2009, Colón-Gaud et al. 2010a, Colón-Gaud et al. 2010b, Whiles et al. 2012, Connelly et al. 2014).
-Generally, extinctions or species removals can alter communities, in part through the loss of top-down resource control (Hairston et al. 1960, Paine 1966, Carpenter et al. 1985, Chalcraft and Resetarits 2003, Gruner et al. 2008) or through competitive release (Holbrook and Schmitt 1995).
-Declines and extinctions of amphibians have the potential to change communities, but the extent to which species shape their communities via resource consumption can vary with species identity, so the effects of extinctions are also likely to vary idiosyncratically (Menge 2003).
+Although worldwide amphibian population declines and extinctions have been recognized for over 25 years (Stuart et al. 2004, Wake and Vredenburg 2008), the ecological consequences of most of these declines remain unquantified (but see Whiles et al. 2006, Connelly et al. 2008, Whiles et al. 2009, Colón-Gaud et al. 2009, Colón-Gaud et al. 2010a, Colón-Gaud et al. 2010b, Whiles et al. 2012, Connelly et al. 2014).
+Species extinctions can alter communities, in part through the loss of consumer effects on their resources (Hairston et al. 1960, Paine 1966, Carpenter et al. 1985, Chalcraft and Resetarits 2003, Gruner et al. 2008) or through competitive release (Holbrook and Schmitt 1995).
+Declines and extinctions of amphibians have the potential to change communities, but effects on resource bases and other consumers appear to be species-specific (Menge 2003).